arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 ## October 6, 2017:
 Resolved bugs in the level and game in general.
 We together worked on making objects more obviously healthy and unhealthy.
 Discussed implementation of patterns in game.

+## October 8, 2017:
+Created the game end entity on map.
+Rendered the entity on game by creating a new entity in javascript and updated the collision update.
+Game has now the winning state and screen.
+Resolved existing bugs to keep the game in shippable state.